elatov/elatov.github.io/_posts/2014-03-20-rhcsa-rhce-chapter-13-remote-access.md

     [user1@rhel1 ~]$

-Notice I wasn&#8217;t prompted for the password since it used the RSA key for authentication.
+Notice I wasn't prompted for the password since it used the RSA key for authentication.
 Also on the rhel6 machine, we should now have the following file:

     [user1@rhel1 ~]$ ls -l .ssh
     total 4